 Teaching doesn’t have to mean educating teenagers either.
 Depending on your confidence and your level of teaching, you can choose to teach at a basic level and stand in a class of 5 to 6 year olds.

+What qualifications are needed to teach English abroad?
 You don't need a degree to teach English overseas.
 Whilst it is true that some countries do require a degree, such as Japan or South Korea, there are many countries that welcome fluent English speakers with a TEFL qualification with open arms!

 How To Get TEFL Certification